andras-simonyi/citeproc-org/README.md

 parser.
 The two citation styles cannot be mixed.

-In its basic use, citeproc-org overtakes citation rendering for non-LaTeX org-mode export backends and exported org-mode citations are rendered in the default Chicago author-date CSL style during export.
+In its basic use, citeproc-org overtakes citation rendering for non-LaTeX Org-mode export backends and exported org-mode citations are rendered in the default Chicago author-date CSL style during export.
 The handling of citations for LaTeX-based export backends does not change (but see [Ignored export backends](#ignored-export-backends) for ways of changing this behaviour).